Privacy Preservation by Local Design in Cooperative Networked Control Systems: Introduction

 \subsection{Related Studies}

-This cooperative privacy problem has been visited in many directions, such as cloud security and outsourcing security \cite{Wang2011INFOCOM,Xiao2012CST,Ren2012IC}.

-When specifically considering the networked control systems, one may first relate the privacy issue to the study on the security of cyber-physical systems \cite{Bai2015ACC,Tang2015ACC,Zhang2016I3E-Net,Agarwal2018CDC}, since both of them corresponds to system safety.
-However, the study methodology on privacy preservation may differ from that of the cyber-physical security and have its own particularities, as the two have different natures.
-1) In the setup of CPS security, an adversary is excluded in the original healthy system, usually unknown.
-In privacy, the one to defense is the known cooperator who also belongs to the system.
-2) In security setups, the information collection (usually by stealthy) is illegal and may be followed by system damaging, which is unwanted.
-In privacy, information is collected with right authorized, and the cooperator normally serves the duty in cooperation, which is needed.
-Hence, though overlapped in some aspects, the methodology of cyber-physical security cannot entirely cover the study on privacy preservation, and the study of privacy preservation needs to develop its own one.
+When specifically considering the privacy issue in networked control systems, one may first relate it to the study on the security of cyber-physical systems (CPSs) \cite{Mo2012IEEE, Krishnamurthy2018TIFS, Agarwal2018CDC}, since both of them corresponds to system safety.
+However, the study on privacy issue cannot be entirely covered by the methodologies in CPS security and has its own particularities due to their different natures.
+1) In the CPS security problem, an adversary is excluded in the original healthy system, usually unknown.
+In the privacy problem, the one to defense is the known cooperator who also belongs to the system.
+2) In the CPS security problem, the information collection (usually by stealthy) is illegal and may be followed by system damaging, which is unwanted.
+In the privacy problem, information is collected with right authorized, and the cooperator normally serves the duty in cooperation, which is needed.